aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/print-and-preview/aspose-cells-font-usage/how-to-specify-truetype-fonts-location/_index.md

 Aspose.Cells APIs have exposed many factory methods for the FontConfigs class to specify the fonts or fonts folders as described below.

-1. The setFontFolder method accepts first parameter of type String with location to the fonts directory whereas the second parameter of type Boolean is to direct the Aspose.Cells APis to search the folders recursively for font files.
+1. The setFontFolder method accepts the first parameter of type `String` that specifies the location of the fonts directory, whereas the second parameter of type `Boolean` directs the Aspose.Cells APIs to search the folders recursively for font files.
-1. The setFontFolders method accepts an array of type String so you may specify many font directories using this approach.
-You may also direct the Aspose.Cells APis to search the folders recursively by specifying true as second parameter.
+2. The setFontFolders method accepts an array of type `String`, so you may specify many font directories using this approach.
+You may also direct the Aspose.Cells APIs to search the folders recursively by specifying `true` as the second parameter.
-1. The setFontSources method accepts an array of type FontSourceBase for you to specify a list of individual fonts' locations.
+3. The setFontSources method accepts an array of type `FontSourceBase` for you to specify a list of individual fonts' locations.

 {{% alert color="primary" %}}

-When specifying the fonts folder using any of the above mentioned methods, we recommend setting the font location at the start of the application otherwise you may receive poorly formatted results.
+When specifying the fonts folder using any of the above‑mentioned methods, we recommend setting the font location at the start of the application, otherwise you may receive poorly formatted results.

 {{% /alert %}} {{% alert color="primary" %}}

-Setting the fonts folder using any of the above methods does not ensure that the Aspose.Cells API will not look for the fonts on default locations such as system's font folder.
+Setting the fonts folder using any of the above methods does not ensure that the Aspose.Cells API will not look for the fonts in default locations such as the system's font folder.

 {{% /alert %}}

 ### **How to Restrict the Aspose.Cells to Use Only One Font Folder**

-Starting from Aspose.Cells for Java 8.1.0, setting the JVM arguments as **-DAspose.Cells.FontDirExc="YourFontDir** will ensure that the Aspose.Cells API will only use the fonts location as specified.
+Starting from Aspose.Cells for Java 8.1.0, setting the JVM argument as **-DAspose.Cells.FontDirExc="YourFontDir"** will ensure that the Aspose.Cells API will only use the fonts location as specified.

-Set the specified arguments using the System.setProperty method as shown below.
+Set the specified argument using the `System.setProperty` method as shown below.

 {{< highlight java >}}
 System.setProperty("Aspose.Cells.FontDirExc", "FontDirSet");
 {{< /highlight >}}

 {{% alert color="primary" %}}